If you require help on how to integrate XR Interaction toolkit in a Fusion app, please contact the VR team on the Circle Discord

 NetworkTransforms, one for each rig parts.

-Regarding the specific case of the network rig representing the local user, this rig has to be driven by the hardware input.
-To simplify this process, a separate, non networked, rig has been created, called the “hardware rig”.
-It uses classic Unity components to collect the hardware input (like
+Regarding the specific case of the network rig representing the local user, this rig has to be driven by the hardware inputs.
+To simplify this process, a separate, non networked, rig has been created, called the “

 Aside from sharing the rig parts position with other players during the